Scholarships for Egyptian Students

 Al Alfi Foundation Undergraduate STEM Scholarship

 The Al Alfi scholarship program is designed to prepare future Egyptian scientists.
-The scholarship provides partial tuition to four undergraduate students at AUC.
+The scholarship provides partial tuition to undergraduates students at AUC.

 George Frederick Jewett Foundation East